 It may have been invented by the Italians back in the 1500s, but more recently, bingo has really taken off.
 By recently, we mean the last 60 or so years.
 After the rise of bingo halls came the rise of the internet and a whole new world of online gaming.
 The industry is now worth billions of pounds, with millions of people playing worldwide every day.
-Although you can now play at any time of day you like, for as much or as little as you like, on sites such as Paddy Power Bingo, let’s take a look back at how the game has evolved and how it began.
+Although you can now play at any time of day you like, for as much or as little as you like, let’s take a look back at how the game has evolved and how it began.

 Pre-1950s